AlexShRz/alette-os/apps/marketing/docs/getting-started/request-modes.md

 ### "Spawn" request mode
-**The "spawn" request mode** is a version of the "one shot" request mode where a request is executed in the background.
+**The "spawn" request mode** is a version of the "one shot" request mode where the request is executed in the background.
-This mode is used for running a request just for its side effects while ignoring the result.
+This mode is used for running request side effects while ignoring request result.

-You can execute requests in the "spawn" mode by calling the `.spawn()` method on request blueprints:
+The "spawn" mode is activated when the `.spawn()` request blueprint method is called:
 ```ts
 // Executed in the background
 // returns void